New Mexico Educational Retirement Board Sells 5,800 Shares of ITT Inc (NYSE:ITT)

 A number of other institutional investors have also bought and sold shares of ITT.
 FMR LLC lifted its stake in ITT by 21.9% in the second quarter.
 FMR LLC now owns 6,779,718 shares of the conglomerate’s stock worth $398,241,000 after purchasing an additional 1,218,406 shares during the last quarter.
 Balyasny Asset Management LLC bought a new position in shares of ITT during the second quarter valued at about $14,661,000.
 Schonfeld Strategic Advisors LLC raised its stake in shares of ITT by 1,513.9% during the second quarter.
 Schonfeld Strategic Advisors LLC now owns 164,621 shares of the conglomerate’s stock valued at $9,671,000 after acquiring an additional 154,421 shares during the last quarter.
 Bank of Nova Scotia raised its stake in shares of ITT by 828.0% during the second quarter.
 Bank of Nova Scotia now owns 156,912 shares of the conglomerate’s stock valued at $9,217,000 after acquiring an additional 140,003 shares during the last quarter.
 Finally, Nordea Investment Management AB raised its stake in shares of ITT by 100.2% during the second quarter.
 Nordea Investment Management AB now owns 166,108 shares of the conglomerate’s stock valued at $9,664,000 after acquiring an additional 83,148 shares during the last quarter.
 90.80% of the stock is owned by institutional investors and hedge funds.

 Several brokerages have recently commented on ITT.
+KeyCorp upped their price objective on shares of ITT from $65.00 to $72.00 and gave the company an “overweight” rating in a research note on Wednesday, October 14th.
 Oppenheimer upped their price objective on shares of ITT from $66.00 to $72.00 and gave the company an “outperform” rating in a research note on Wednesday, October 14th.
-KeyCorp upped their price objective on shares of ITT from $65.00 to $72.00 and gave the company an “overweight” rating in a research note on Wednesday, October 14th.
 Finally, William Blair reaffirmed a “market perform” rating on shares of ITT in a research note on Monday, August 3rd.
 Four analysts have rated the stock with a hold rating and six have given a buy rating to the stock.
 ITT has a consensus rating of “Buy” and an average target price of $67.43.

 ITT (NYSE:ITT) last announced its quarterly earnings data on Friday, October 30th.
 The conglomerate reported $0.82 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.71 by $0.11.
 The business had revenue of $591.20 million for the quarter, compared to analysts’ expectations of $580.76 million.
 ITT had a net margin of 12.26% and a return on equity of 14.40%.
 The business’s revenue was down 17.0% compared to the same quarter last year.
 During the same quarter in the prior year, the company earned $0.97 earnings per share.
 On average, sell-side analysts forecast that ITT Inc will post 2.86 EPS for the current fiscal year.